arangamani/jenkins_api_client/README.md

 2. `:log_level` - This argument specifies the level of messages to be logged.
    It should be one of Logger::DEBUG (0), Logger::INFO (1), Logger::ERROR (2),
    Logger::FATAL (3).
 It can be specified either using the constants available in the Logger class or using these integers provided here.
+The default for this argument is Logger::INFO (1)

 CONTRIBUTING:
 -------------